 - a.
 The strengths of the student. - b.
 Parental concerns for enhancing the student's education. - c.
 Student preferences and/or interests that include transition information beginning no later than the first IEP to be in effect when the student turns 16 or younger, if determined appropriate by the IEP Team. - d.
 The results of the most recent evaluations. - e.
-The academic, development, and functional needs of the student and how the student's disability affects his/her involvement and progress in the general education curriculum. - f.
+The academic, development, and functional needs of the student. - f.
 Other information. - g.
 For a child transitioning from EI to preschool, justify if the IEP will not be implemented on the child's third birthday.

-1-111.
+4-22.
 Should medical information be included in the profile?